notpresident35/awesome-learn-gamedev/README.md

 [https://developer.nvidia.com/gpugems/gpugems/contributors ](https://developer.nvidia.com/gpugems/gpugems/contributors)

-<span style="color: #9900ff;">An overview of graphics and everything rendering for programmers.</span> Has lots of references to books and other resources, letting you dig as far as you’d like into the nitty gritty or stick to an overview
+🟪 An overview of graphics and everything rendering for programmers.
+Has lots of references to books and other resources, letting you dig as far as you’d like into the nitty gritty or stick to an overview

 [http://simonschreibt.de/gat/renderhell/](http://simonschreibt.de/gat/renderhell/)